f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 - update strategy (how Kubernetes will roll out new versions of your application)

 As you deploy a new application across your cluster, the deployment manifest tells Kubernetes the image version, expected number of pods to run across the cluster and attaches a label to each pod showing it's association with the deployment.
+Kubernetes will assign and keep your requested replicas running (or restarted) keeping in line with cluster resources.

 .. list-table::
    :header-rows: 1